cwiggo/nebule/index.md

 * Hiking - As I used to live in the lake district I gained a real taste for adventure, hiking up a fell or around a lake every weekend in the lake district is a perfect weekend out for me.
 * Music Production - Mixing and mastering.
 So if you have a song or album to record and release then I'm your guy.
 * Drum Lessons - I do offer drum lessons, from begineers to intermediate levels.
 I have 15 years experience and I am self taught.
+* Gaming - Whether it's on my PC, PS4, Xbox or Raspberry Pi, I love to game.
+Halo 3 or Fifa any time of the day. :)

 ### Social Media